 Oregon's Network of Climate Knowledge

 In September of 2010, OCCRI was named as the anchor institution for two federally funded regional climate science centers.
-The Department of the Interior’s (DOI) Pacific Northwest Climate Science Center (CSC) is one of eight planned CSC’s.
-The CSC will serve as a resource for DOI agencies in providing necessary science in advising policy decisions.
-The National Oceanic and Atmospheric Administration’s (NOAA) Pacific Northwest Climate Impacts Research Consortium is one of 11 Regional Integrated Sciences and Assessments (RISA) projects.
-The NOAA RISA will engage and support a broad number of stakeholders, including municipalities, utilities, emergency management organizations, and state and federal agencies (see http://pnwclimate.org).
+The Department of the Interior’s (DOI) Pacific Northwest Climate Science Center (CSC) is one of eight CSC’s.
+The CSC serves as a resource for DOI agencies and other partners in providing necessary science in advising policy decisions.
+The National Oceanic and Atmospheric Administration’s (NOAA) Pacific Northwest Climate Impacts Research Consortium (CIRC) is one of 11 Regional Integrated Sciences and Assessments (RISA) projects.
+The CIRC is engaging a broad number of stakeholders, including municipalities, utilities, emergency management organizations, irrigators, agricultural and Sea Grant extension, and state and federal agencies.
+In support of these stakeholders, CIRC is working on developing regional downscaled climate scenarios using integrated climate, hydrological, and vegetation models; PNW region and basin scale climate impacts assessments; social science and network analysis; coastal climate hazard, risk and vulnerability assessments; decision scenario visualization and planning tools; climate extension; public health risk management guidance; and community level adaptation approaches (see http://pnwclimate.org).

 Other major 5-year OCCRI projects include Regional Approaches to Climate Change for PNW Agriculture, Forest Mortality and Climate, and Willamette Water 2100.